SECRET-GUEST/Metamorphix/README.md

 ![Python 3.x](https://img.shields.io/badge/Python-3.x-blue.svg)
 ![PyQt5](https://img.shields.io/badge/PyQt5-5.x-green.svg)

-Metamorphix 🧪 is a miscellaneous collection of scripts I occasionally find myself using.
+Metamorphix 🧪 is a miscellaneous collection of scripts I occasionally find myself using for AI training or else.
 They are pieced together from various scripts and have been managed by a GPT model for coherence.
 I haven't tested them all, but they should all work as intended.

 ![image](https://github.com/SECRET-GUEST/Metamorphix/assets/92639080/1800a792-2008-478c-b13b-9a50300e9fa2)